 Yes.
 In your Google Earth access window on the left side of the screen below the "Places" tab there is a slide bar that will allow you to fade between Google Earth and lidar.

 This will depend on how the slopeshade imagery was created.
 OpenTopography produces hillshade KMZs as part of the visualization step.
 For some datasets (e.g., EarthScope, Tahoe), slopeshades are pre-generated and accessible via the OpenTopography Google Earth imagery files.
-To create slopeshade imagery for your area of interest, check the "slope" box on the job submission page.
+To create slopeshade imagery for your area of interest, check the "Generate hillshade and slope grids in grid format" box on the job submission page under "Derivative Products".
+Then make sure to select, "Generate additional Google Earth KMZ files" under the Visualization stage to generate google earth files for the hillshade images.

 For raster terrain products that were produced outside of OpenTopography, you will need to use other software to convert your hillshade or slopeshade imagery to the KMZ format.
 Simply saving the file as a .tiff or other graphics format will not work.
 There are various software that have this functionality and include Global Mapper, MapTiler, and ArcMap.